wbryanguillory1/Markie-Pooh.-Death-of-a-saint/README.md

 	Well, it’s time to go to John Holmes’s house and hang out at the pool.
 He also has a hot tub that spills in to the pool via water-fall.
 We drink, smoke and take Adderall.
 We also boil shrimp, at least Holmes’s does.
 He always so grateful to see us and bends over backwards to insure we are enjoying ourselves.
 He’s one of my best friends, if not my best friends.

 	How did we meet, you may ask?
 Well, I was in my ‘95 Maxima and he was in his 2000 Tahoe.
-We were at the light at the corner of West Gray and studemont.
-He had his stereo blasting away Christina Aguilera and so was I. We both had Bose Systems and the both were loud.
-We were listening to the same song: I am beautiful.I waved him down to follow me to
+We were at the light at the corner of West Gray and Studemont.
+He had his stereo blasting away to Christina Aguilera and so was I. We both had Bose Systems and they both were loud.
+We were listening to the same song: I am beautiful.
+I waved him down to follow me to

 	JR’s which in Montrose - one of the most popular gay bars.
 He walked in behind me and chased me around the bar and stopped me to have a drink.
-I wasn’t nervous; I just like the chase.
+I wasn’t nervous - I just like the chase.

-	Back at Holmes’s house, I’m always single to Anastacia.
+	Back at Holmes’s house, I’m always playing Anastacia.
 Holmes’s is always smoking good weed and jamming to his outdoor Bose speakers.
 Alan Sloan is there so are Heidi and Jim, Robin, Jose, Holmes’s lover who lives with him fir free.
 He’s gorgeous and from Venezuela.
 All gorgeous people are form there.
 He’s a nice guy too and doesn’t really have to work.

 *This is incomplete but I’m working on finishing with other projects*